Siege of Lal Masjid: 2008 Bombing

+Release of Imam

+On 16 April 2009, the Supreme Court of Pakistan ordered the release of the mosque's chief cleric, Mawlana Abdul Aziz, who subsequently resumed his preaching duties at the mosque.

+Al Jazeera documentary

+In August 2007, Al Jazeera English aired a documentary titled Witness- Inside the Red Mosque, featuring reporter Rageh Omaar.
+The film was nominated for an International Emmy Award in 2008.

+Legal Proceedings

+Supreme Court Suo motu notice

 On 16 August 2007, acting on a suo motu notice, the Supreme Court of Pakistan took up the extrajudicial killings of the people at the Lal Masjid and Jamia Hafsa complex.
 Performance of the Islamabad administration attracted the reprimand of the court for its slow pace.
 The court was informed that 61 students were in custody, of whom 39 were on bailable offences.
 The Chief Justice of Pakistan ordered immediate release of 20 people considered innocent, as recommended by a joint investigation team.
 National Crisis Management Cell Director Javed Iqbal Cheema told the court that 28 DNA tests had not been confirmed.
 The Chief Justice also pointed out that Islamabad Deputy Commissioner Mohammad Ali had stated that 30 bodies remained unidentified.

-Mohammed Ahsan Bhoon, president of the Lahore High Court Bar Association, said, "This issue could have been resolved through negotiations but General Musharraf intentionally spilled the blood of innocent people to please his foreign masters."
-Deputy Information Minister Tariq Azim said that the Lal Masjid assault had sent a strong message that the government "meant business."
-Musharraf vowed in a nationally televised address that he would "crush extremists throughout Pakistan and move against religious schools like those at the Lal Masjid and those that breed them."

-According to journalist Deborah Scroggins, the storming of the masjid became a turning point for Pakistan....
-Many of the militant Pakistanis in Waziristan and on the border with Kashmir had had young relative in the shattered mosque, and they began attacking the army in revenge.
-This broke or at least badly damaged the "long standing alliance" between the Deobandi jihadis and the military.

-The Lal Masjid siege gave hardliners in Pakistan a rallying point, as well as generating new martyrs (i.e. volunteers to commit suicide bombings) and prompting al-Qaeda, Jaish-e-Muhammad, Lashkar-e-Jhangvi, and the Taliban to launch retaliation attacks in Pakistan.
-In the next five months suicide bombers committed 56 attacks killing 2729 Pakistanis.

-The first attack after the operation against the mosque was on 12 July 2007; two suicide attacks killed six people in northwest Pakistan.
-Another 28 soldiers were killed when a suicide attacker struck a military convoy in northwest Pakistan near the Afghan border on 14 July.
-Several terrorist attacks were carried out throughout Pakistan in July.